 - It could be more difficult to sell, especially if the lease is closing in on the 80 year mark

 The UK's leading property cash buyers - Answer a few quick questions to get started…

 Should you avoid being part of a leasehold property?

 The most problematic leases as usually those that are under ninety years.
 For this reason, they should be approached warily.
 Any houses with less than eighty years lease can affect the overall value of the property.

 The shorter the lease, the more so it can decline in value even if prices within the local area are riding.
-Overall, it could make buyers reluctant to purchase your property and some mortgage lenders may not lend money for the property.
+Overall, it could make buyers reluctant to purchase your property and some house repayments lenders may not lend money for the property.